Alexis & Fido: Musical career

 The duo was invited to perform alongside Camila at the 2008 Billboard Latin Music Awards and they joined Toby Love on stage at the 2008 Premios Juventud awards show.
 They were nominated for two Latin Grammy Awards for "Soy Igual Que Tú" and in the Best Urban Music Album field for Sobrenatural.

 In 2009 they released Down to Earth.
 In November 2010, they released the album Perreología.
 Its first single "Rescate" features Daddy Yankee while the second single "Zombie" features Yaviah.

 Recently, they've done collaborations with artists such as Bad Bunny with the song "Tocate Tú Misma" and Noriel with the song "Desobediente".

 Personal information

-Alexis' real name is Raúl Alexis Ortiz (born August 5, 1982), while Fido's real name is Joel Fido Martínez (born August 13, 1981).
+Alexis' real name is Raúl Alexis Ortiz Rolón (born August 5, 1979), while Fido's real name is Joel Fido Martínez (born August 13, 1978).
 They own the label Wild Dogz, which they created in 2006.
 According to Alexis & Fido, in an interview, the song "El Palo" put them on the map and made them known.
 In 2008, the duo participated in a campaign to promote voting in the 2008 general elections in Puerto Rico.
 This initiative included a concert titled "Vota o quédate callao" (in English, vote or be quiet).